 6. REGISTRAITION AND PRE-TOURNAMENT CHECK-IN

-If you are already a member of the CBTT and have turned in your Release of Liability form, tournament registration can be completed on the CBTT website, www.collegiatebasstrailoftexas.com, by the Wednesday, 3 days prior to each tournament.
-If you are competing in your first CBTT tournament, you must enter online by the Wednesday, 3 days before each tournament and complete the Release of Liability form must be completed and turned in to tournament officials at the Friday night registration located on the tournament itinerary.
+Tournament registration must be completed on the CBTT website, www.collegiatebasstrailoftexas.com, by the Wednesday, 3 days prior to each tournament.
+If you are competing in your first CBTT tournament, you must enter online by the Wednesday, 3 days before each tournament and complete the Release of Liability form found on the CBTT website and turn in to tournament officials at the Friday night registration located on the tournament itinerary.
 Each competitor/team must sign-up and/or check-in, in person on the Friday prior to each event to receive their boat number and/or attend a pre-tournament meeting.
 If one angler cannot make a tournament, his/her fishing partner may fish solo to retain AOY points (sign both anglers up).
 Time and place for each tournament check-in will be posted 2 weeks prior to each tournament on the tournament itinerary.
 Teams may also enter the optional Big Bass side pot during check-in.